muzzley/muzzley-client-cpp/README.md

 If you want another target instalation directory, just pass it to the *./configure --prefix=[your prefix]* instalation command.
 Just don't forget to pass a *-I[your prefix]* flag to your compilation command.

+The library depend on the [OpenSSL][open_ssl] library, more specifically, on the **libssl** and **libcrypto** libraries and development packages, since the connection is *SSL/TLS*-wrapped by default.
+To disable *SSL/TLS* support see section ***Disabling SSL support*** below.
+Note that we **strongly discourage you disabling this capabilities**, this parameter is available for chipsets that have specialized components that handle encryptio/decryption.

+### Disabling SSL support

+When connecting to the **muzzley** cloud platform, *SSL/TLS* connections are enabled by default.
+To disable *SSL/TLS* wrapping, you must pass the ***--disable-ssl*** parameter to the *configure* command:

+> $ ./configure --prefix=/usr --disable-ssl

+Note that we **strongly discourage you disabling this capabilities**, this parameter is available for chipsets that have specialized components that handle encryptio/decryption.

 ### Enabling HTTP(s) support

 Being the purpose of this library to interact with the Muzzley platform, you may need to make HTTP request to the Muzzle API.
 Hence, an HTTP(s) abstraction classes are supplied.
 To build and install this features as a part of the library, you must provide the ***--enable-http*** argument to the *configure* script: